 – Support for energy bills |

-The Electrification Subsidy is part of a law on electrification aid for energy-intensive industries (Laki energiaintensiivisen teollisuuden sähköistämistuesta) [493/2022] that allows subsidy to energy-intensive industries for the period 2022-2026.
+The electrification subsidy is determined by an Act on electrification aid for energy-intensive industries 493/2022 (Laki energiaintensiivisen teollisuuden sähköistämistuesta) ] that allows subsidising the electrification of energy-intensive industries during the period 2022-2026.

 The aim of the subsidy is to prevent the risk of carbon leakage, to safeguard the cost competitiveness of industry and to steer operators towards more carbon neutral industrial production.

-The subsidy compensates defined energy-intensive sectors for the indirect costs of emission trading on electricity prices.
+The subsidy compensates pre-defined energy-intensive sectors for the indirect costs of emission trading on electricity prices.
 The aid is targeted in particular at larger companies.

 Companies operating in a sector exposed to a significant risk of carbon leakage can apply for support.
 Further, companies must use at least 50% of the aid granted for development activities aimed at emission reductions, energy efficiency improvements or increasing the share of renewable energy in energy consumption.